-Colbert Bump: The video games are experiencing this after James Rolfe talked about them, particularly Camping Adventure when he said it was a decent platformer worth checking out.
+Colbert Bump: The video games are experiencing this after The Angry Video Game Nerd talked about them, particularly Camping Adventure when Rolfe said it was a decent platformer worth checking out.

 Edited for Syndication: The 80s series got hit with this pretty badly when it was in reruns in DiC's syndication package — the episodes were noticeably sped up and even with that, they were often edited down considerably for time.

 Additionally, all logos and references to Southern Star and Hanna-Barbera were deleted and replaced with the "Incredible World of DiC" logo, apparently as an attempt to make it look like DiC made it themselves (Southern Star licensed the rights- H-B/WB no longer has any rights; and when Southern Star folded in 2013, Nelvana (producer of the 2003 series) got the rights to the 1985 series).

 Neither adaptation has the complete run on DVD.
 There were a few releases, but they were randomly scattered five 11-minute segment volumes (two and a half episodes each).
 The 1985 series did get a few VHS releases, but they were exclusively episodes based on books (such as "The Messy Room" and "The Truth").
 The entirety of the 2003 series can be found on YouTube at least.